 In addition to the refereed papers and the keynote presentation, the technical program will include invited talks, panel discussions, a poster session, and Birds-of-a-Feather sessions (BoFs).
-You are invited to make suggestions regarding topics or speakers in any of these sessions via email to the contacts listed below or to the program co-chairs at sec16chairs@usenix.org.
+You are invited to make suggestions regarding topics or speakers in any of these sessions via email to the program co-chairs at sec17chairs@usenix.org.